-Child and Youth Services (CYS) will be offering free to-go breakfast and lunch to White Sands children weekdays from 23 March to 3 April.
+Child and Youth Services (CYS) will be offering free grab and go breakfast and lunch to White Sands children weekdays.
 Meals can be picked up from the MST Bldg.
 1318.
-Breakfast will be offered from 8am-8:30am and lunch wil be offered from 1pm-1:30pm.
-Children must be present in the vehicle with the parent for meals to be issued.

 The Family Child Care (FCC) program is an integral part of the Child and Youth Services (CYS) child care system available on Army garrisons.
 FCC provides quality home based care for children 4 weeks to 12 years old and is offered in government owned and government leased housing located on post.